marsborox/EcostratRefactor/ReadMe.txt

 	- Spawner - UI display of spawned text Methods used to Spawner class
 		- Moved stuff to spawner class which should be there, shortened GetPointOnTerrain method
 		-
-	- UI - some work on left panel -
+	- UI - some work on left panel - spawning of that pop up text reworked
+		- did some cleaning of UI GameObjects, created classes, moved methods to (LEFT PANEL) future UI something

 top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this